THuynh-91/FCC_DailyChallenge/2026_01/01-03-26_left-handed_seat_at_the_table.md

 The top-left seat is cannot be sat in because there's a right-handed person to the left.
 The other two open seats can be sat in because there isn't a right-handed person to the left.

+## My Thoughts
+(Seemed to have left this out, or overwritten this in the initial commit)

+I scanned the matrix for `"U"` (unoccupied seat.
+We then check for the immediate left of that position.
+The immediate left depended on which row from the orientation.
+From our POV, the first row, the immediate left is actually the right index, and in the second row, the immediate left is from the left as we perceive it.
+We then checked that the immediate left isn't marked with a `"R"` as this would cause conflict in the case.
+We also checked that if there is no immediate left (corners of the table or the edge), the seat is far game.

 ## Solution (Python)
 ```python
 def find_left_handed_seats(table):